Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 • It’s just the right thing to do.

-After digging into AI bias and testing to see what we can do to minimize it and ensure our service is as equitable as possible, we implemented a few improvements.
+After digging into AI bias and testing to see what we can do to minimize it and ensure our service is as equitable as possible, we implemented the following:

 Internal audits

-In 2020, we proactively performed an audit of face recognition models against individuals with darker skin complexions to get a baseline sense of metrics we could expect.
-This was important to us because we realize lab settings can be hard to reproduce.
+We proactively perform internal audits of face recognition models against individuals with darker skin complexions to get a baseline sense of metrics we could expect.
+This is important to us because we realize lab settings are not representative of the real world.

-During the audit, we manually classified ID image quality, selfie quality, ethnicity, gender, and other factors that could lead to bias, and updated our models with this information.
-Then, we compared false match and false non-match rates against other models to look for improvements or degradations.
+During each audit, we compare false match and false non-match rates against other models to look for improvements or degradations.

 Product improvements